mindtapp-app/MindTapp-1/README.md

 ## How to Login

-1. Navigate to the directory that includes the MindTapp.pem file.
+1. Navigate to the directory that includes the .pem file.
-2. chmod 600 MindTapp.pem
+2. chmod 600 keyname.pem
-3. ssh -i MindTapp.pem ec2-user@ec2-18-220-122-247.us-east-2.compute.amazonaws.com
+3. ssh -i keyname.pem ubuntu@serveraddress
 4. If a prompt asks you a yes/no question, answer yes.
 5. You should now be in the AWS server via terminal/PuTTY.

 ## How to update from GitHub repository

 1. cd /var/www/MindTapp
 2. sudo git pull
-3. sudo httpd -k restart
+3. sudo service nginx restart
+4. sudo service gunicorn restart

+## How to activate the virtualenv

+This step is necessary to seperate system and project requirements.
+All python/pip will be on the local settings, allowing for less of a headache in using python3.
+1. sudo su
+2. source /srv/MindTapp/MindTappEnv/bin/activate

 ## Copyright and License